UWrc/UWrc.github.io/docs/guides/software/modules.md

 </TabItem>
 <TabItem value="tillicum" label="Tillicum">

-### Personal LMOD Modules
+### Personal Lmod Modules

 You can create personal modules on Tillicum following the same approach as Klone.
-Point LMOD to your custom modulefile directory:
+Point Lmod to your custom modulefile directory:

 ```js
 module use /path/to/personal/modulefiles
 ```

 Place your modulefiles in a directory under your project space on `/gpfs`.
-See the LMOD [**advanced user documentation**](https://lmod.readthedocs.io/en/latest/020_advanced.html) for details on writing modulefiles.
+See the Lmod [**advanced user documentation**](https://lmod.readthedocs.io/en/latest/020_advanced.html) for details on writing modulefiles.

 :::note
 Because Tillicum uses a hierarchical module structure, your custom modules should be organized to match the hierarchy if they depend on specific compilers or CUDA versions.